react-navigation/react-navigation.github.io/docs/material-top-tab-navigator.md

 - `inactiveTintColor` - Label and icon color of the inactive tab.
 - `showIcon` - Whether to show icon for tab, default is false.
 - `showLabel` - Whether to show label for tab, default is true.
-- `upperCaseLabel` - Whether to make label uppercase, default is true.
 - `pressColor` - Color for material ripple (Android >= 5.0 only).
 - `pressOpacity` - Opacity for pressed tab (iOS and Android < 5.0 only).
 - `scrollEnabled` - Whether to enable scrollable tabs.